livepeer/LIPs/assets/treasury_technical_spec.md

     - The result should be equivalent to: `For + Abstain + Against >= quorum()`
 - `_voteSucceeded(_proposald)`
     - Should return if the voting resulted in an approval of the proposal.
-    - It should grab the quota percentage from the `quota()` virtual function, implemented by the contract that inherits from this.
+    - It should grab the quota percentage from the configured `quota` variable, represented as a 6-digit decimal fraction.
+Multiplication is implemented by the `MathUtils.percOf` function.
-    - It should consider only the `For` and `Against` votes when calculating the result.
+    - It should consider only the `For` and `Against` votes when calculating the result, as `Abstain` votes should not influence on the result side.
-    - The result should be equivalent to: `For >= (For + Against) * quota()`
+    - The result should be equivalent to: `For >= (For + Against) * quota`
 - `_countVote`
     - Implements the `Governor` virtual function called whenever a vote is cast on a proposal.
-This is where the actual “override” logic is implemented, using the `votes()` virtual function to access voting power and delegation state at the time of the voting start.
+This is where the “override” logic is implemented, using the provided `votes()` contract to access voting power and delegation state at the `proposalSnapshot` round.
-    - The term “vote type count” is used to refer to the values returned by `proposalVotes` above for the vote type corresponding to the casted vote.
+    - The term “vote type count” is used to refer to the values returned by `proposalVotes` corresponding to the type of the casted vote.
-    - There are a couple different outcomes to expect from it:
+    - There are a couple different outcomes to expect from this function:
         - **Transcoder votes first:** the vote type count should increase by the transcoder’s voting power.
         - **Delegator(s) votes first:** the vote type count should increase by the delegator’s voting power.
         - **Delegator(s) vote after their Transcoder:** the vote type count should increase by the delegator’s voting power, while at the same time decreasing the same amount from the vote type count that the Transcoder had cast.
-        - **Transcoder vote after their Delegator(s):** the vote type count should increase by the transcoder’s voting power minus the sum of the voting power from all its delegators.
+        - **Transcoder vote after their Delegator(s):** the vote type count should increase by the transcoder’s voting power minus the sum of the voting power from all its delegators that have already made their vote.

 ## Treasury

 This custom contract exists only to be able to instantiate the `TimelockControllerUpgradeable` contract from OpenZeppelin.
 It provides no functionality but a public `initialize` function that can be used to initialize the timelock.
-Its interface is exactly the same as `TimelockControllerUpgradeable` so we will avoid detailing it here.
+Its interface is exactly the same as `TimelockControllerUpgradeable`, so it won't be detailed here.

-The `TimelockControllerUpgradeable` roles should be configured as:
+In the production deployments, the `TimelockControllerUpgradeable` roles should be configured as:
-- `TIMELOCK_ADMIN_ROLE`: Only the Timelock controller itself should have this role, meaning administration (role updates) has to be done through the timelock itself (i.e. proposals).
+- `TIMELOCK_ADMIN_ROLE`: Only the Timelock controller itself should have this role, meaning administration (updating roles) has to be done through the timelock itself (i.e. proposals).
 The enforced minimum delay is only updatable from the timelock regardless of this.
-- `PROPOSER_ROLE`: Only the `LivepeerGovernor` should have this role, meaning any action from the treasury has to be proposed through the governor.
-Not that anyone with 100 LPT can start a proposal through the Governor, but only the Governor can "propose" (`schedule()`) the execution of those proposals on the treasury Timelock.
+- `PROPOSER_ROLE`: Only the `LivepeerGovernor` should have this role, as it enqueues functions for execution which should only be used for executing a successful proposal from the `LivepeerGovernor` contract.
-- `EXECUTOR_ROLE`: Only the `LivepeerGovernor` has this role as well, as it needs to update its internal state when a proposal is executed.
+- `EXECUTOR_ROLE`: Only the `LivepeerGovernor` should have this role as well, as it needs to update its internal state when a proposal is executed.
 Its own `execute()` function can be called by anyone.
 - `CANCELLER_ROLE`: Also only given to the `LivepeerGovernor`, even though it is unused in the current implementation.
-It could be considered giving this role to other agents like the current protocol governor or a security committee, but it will only be useful if we set a non-zero timelock delay.
+It could be considered giving this role to other agents like the current protocol governor or a security committee, but it will only be useful if a non-zero timelock delay is configured as well.

 ## LivepeerGovernor

 The `LivepeerGovernor` contract is the main contract and plugs all the other pieces together for the on-chain governance solution.
 It inherits from the following non-functional contracts:

-- `ManagerProxyTarget`: Supports contract upgradability.
-This is easier than using OpenZeppelin’s proxy as it integrates with the rest of the protocol contracts natively.
+- `ManagerProxyTarget`: Supports contract upgradability consistent with the rest of the protocol contracts.
-- `Initializable`: Provides initialization abstractions for proxied contracts.
+- [Initializable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/master/contracts/proxy/utils/Initializable.sol) (OpenZeppelin): Provides initialization abstractions for proxied contracts.

 It also inherits from the following functional contracts:

 - [GovernorUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/GovernorUpgradeable.sol) (OpenZeppelin): Core OpenZeppelin governance contract.
-- [GovernorSettingsUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorSettingsUpgradeable.sol) (OpenZeppelin): Manages updatable parameters without requiring an upgrade.
+- [GovernorSettingsUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorSettingsUpgradeable.sol) (OpenZeppelin): Manages a couple updatable parameters without requiring an upgrade.
-- [GovernorTimelockControlUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorTimelockControlUpgradeable.sol) (OpenZeppelin): Integrates `TimelockController` for delayed proposal execution.
+- [GovernorTimelockControlUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorTimelockControlUpgradeable.sol) (OpenZeppelin): Integrates a `TimelockController` (the `Treasury` above) for delayed proposal execution.
-- [GovernorVotesUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorVotesUpgradeable.sol) (OpenZeppelin): Votes module that extracts voting weight from an [`IERC5805Upgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/interfaces/IERC5805Upgradeable.sol) (implemented by `BondingCheckpointsVotes`).
+- [GovernorVotesUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorVotesUpgradeable.sol) (OpenZeppelin): Votes module that extracts voting weight from an [`IERC5805Upgradeable`](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/interfaces/IERC5805Upgradeable.sol) (implemented by `BondingVotes`).
 - [GovernorVotesQuorumFractionUpgradeable](https://github.com/OpenZeppelin/openzeppelin-contracts-upgradeable/blob/bc95521e34dcd49792065e264a7ad2b5a86f0091/contracts/governance/extensions/GovernorVotesQuorumFractionUpgradeable.sol) (OpenZeppelin): Manages an updatable quorum parameter without requiring an upgrade.
-- `GovernorCountingOverridable`: Custom implementation for the `Governor` Counting module to allow delegators to override their delegated orchestrator votes.
+- `GovernorCountingOverridable`: Custom implementation for the governor counting module to allow delegators to override their delegated transcoder votes.

 Notice that most of the functions from the governor come from OpenZeppelin, either the main `GovernorUpgradeable` or extensions.
 Their interface is omitted for simplicity and this includes only the overridden methods.
 The only custom extension is the `GovernorCountingOverridable` which will be described afterwards.